-The materials used for construction determine the strength of a building.
-The advent of technology has seen a lot of modification in the construction industry.
-Modern buildings are constructed using different materials depending on the owners' preferences.
+The materials used for construction determine the overlook look and appearance of a building.
+The advent of technology has seen a lot of modification in the design industry.
+Modern buildings are constructed using different materials depending on the owners' preferences, for example if the owner wants to emphasize the bathtoom, they may choose to install high quality bathroom wall tiles that they know are waterproof and will last for years.
 These materials include, bricks, glass, wood, concrete reinforced blocks among others.
-Construction of wooden buildings is more favorable as compared to using bricks due to many reasons as discussed below
+Construction of wooden buildings is more favorable as compared to using bricks due to many reasons as discussed below.

 Wood has more insulating properties given the composition of tracheids that contain a lot of air and moisture, making it more insulating, able to adjust to humidity and soundproof.
 Walls built from wood can recover fast from the external pressure as opposed to brick walls.
 This makes it appropriate for home building charities to construct their houses in even the most humid areas without fear of collapse.
 A thick wooden wall has cellulose that acts as a barrier to external heat, making it possible for wooden buildings to survive even in areas that experience a lot of heat.
 In this case, wood acts a natural air conditioner keeping the temperature constant.
 The temperature in wooden houses does not fluctuate as compared to brick buildings.